We offer up a quick and easy guide to Electric Guitar String Gauges so you can choose the right set for your playing style and your guitar

 These tiny differences in thickness are really hard to see with the naked eye.
 A ruler or tape measure won’t help you either, and a guitar luthier will usually have to use a micrometer to accurately determine the gauge of a string.
 But it is amazing how these tiny fractions between different string thicknesses affect the way they feel and sound.

 As a general rule, thinner gauge strings are easier to play and bend, but they do tend to break more easily, don’t have quite as much volume and sustain, and they can be a bit more prone to fret buzz, especially on a guitar with low action.

 Thicker gauges generally produce a better tone with more sustain, they tend to snap less frequently, but they are harder to play, requiring more pressure from your fingers to fret and to bend.

-Thicker strings are harder to play, tend to last longer and are ideal for down tuning
+- Thicker strings are harder to play but tend to last longer and are ideal for down tuning

 Most packs of strings though come in standard “pre-gauged” sets, and these are pretty universal across all string manufacturers.
-The two most popular sets are super-lights, that’s gauge 9 to 42s and lights or regular which is a set of 10 to 46’s.
+The two most popular sets are super-lights - that’s gauge 9 to 42s - and lights or regular - which are 10s to 46’s.

 You’ll also notice that the three treble strings are unwound or plain whereas the bass strings are wound to make them thicker and produce a bigger, more resonant tone.
 You can see what we mean in the picture below.

-On acoustic guitars, you’ll find that the G string is usually also wound but this is less common on electric guitars, although some players do prefer to replace a standard G with a wound G as they feel it balances the tone and aids the intonation of the guitar, it does make them pretty difficult to bend though, so not ideal if you’re a lead player.
+On acoustic guitars, you’ll find that the G string is usually also wound - but this is less common on electric guitars.
+Some players do prefer to replace a standard G with a wound G as they feel it balances the tone and aids the intonation of the guitar - it does make them pretty difficult to bend though, so it's not always ideal if you’re a lead player.